 Regardless of whether you live in a hot or cold climate, having the right amount of insulation in your home is essential to keeping utility costs in check and making your space more comfortable.
 When it comes to insulating your home, you’ll want to start with insulating your attic as it can deliver an average 107% return on investment.

 The cost of having a professional insulate an attic typically costs around $1,300, however you can save a few hundred dollars if you were to install it yourself.
 Keep in mind that insulation is difficult to deal with, so unless you have experience with DIY projects, you’ll want to hire a professional.
+Including free insulation grants is a great way to save on your energy bills.
+You could qualify for free insulation grants if you are a homeowner.
+To find out more about insulation grants read the Warma UK full guide on how to qualify for a free grant.

 You can also make your home more eco-friendly by properly sealing your windows and doors.
 By spending around $10 on a caulk gun and caulk, you can save up to 15% on your energy bill by tackling this project.
 While caulk isn’t as eye-catching as a fresh coat of paint or a garden, it’s a great selling point for your agent when they’re calling out the home’s energy efficiency.